MicrosoftDocs/winapps-winrt-api/microsoft.windows.appnotifications.builder/appnotificationbuilder_addbutton_1026176919.md

 ## -examples

-The following example demonstrates adding a button to an app notification.
+The following example demonstrates adding a button to the XML payload for an app notification.

 ```csharp
 var builder = new AppNotificationBuilder()